cloudControl/documentation/Guides/Third-Party Buildpacks/Third-Party Buildpacks.md

 ## Verified Buildpacks

-Here is a list of verified and recommended buildpacks for the exoscale platform covering the following languages and technologies:
+Here is a list of verified and recommended buildpacks for the CloudKilat platform covering the following languages and technologies:

 |Technology|Buildpack URL|
 |:---------|:----------:|